qdm12/gluetun-wiki/setup/servers.md

 - `/yourpath` is the path to your bind mounted directory
 - `yourprovider` is your VPN provider, for example `protonvpn`.

 💁 For ProtonVPN, you must set `-proton-username` and `-proton-password` with some Proton credentials.
-You can use a throwaway free account for this.
+If you need paid servers data, you need paid credentials.
+Otherwise you can use a throwaway free account for this.

 You can also run this with `docker-compose` using: